Accessibility 101

 Equality

-Making your website content accessible means that all web users can access content on the Brandeis website equally.
+Making your content accessible means that all users can access it equally.

 Opportunity

-Many accessibility fixes make a site inherently more searchable and user-friendly.
+Many accessibility fixes make content inherently more searchable and user-friendly.

 Facility

-Most changes required to make a website accessible are not difficult or time consuming, but make a huge impact to disabled users.
-The visual design of the site often does not change or changes minimally.
+Most changes required to make content accessible are not difficult or time consuming, but make a huge impact to disabled users.
+The visual design often does not change or changes minimally.

 Legality

 Web accessibility is about justice.
-Federal laws require that institutions of higher learning provide accessible web interfaces, content and web applications.
+Federal laws require that institutions of higher learning provide accessible web interfaces, digital content and web applications.
 Educational institutions have unfortunately faced litigations for non-compliance with legal requirements for accessibility.
-By ensuring your own pages and content are as accessible as possible, you are supporting the university’s responsibility to comply with federal regulations.
+By ensuring your own content is as accessible as possible, you are supporting the university’s responsibility to comply with federal regulations.